• Skip to primary navigation

 Jill Colonna

-How to make a French strawberry tart from scratch with lush pistachio pastry cream.
-A useful dessert recipe for using up 5 egg yolks.
-Recipe adapted from Jill Colonna's book, Teatime in Paris.
+Easy recipe for a French strawberry and pistachio tart with lush pistachio pastry cream.
+Recipe adapted from my 2nd book, Teatime in Paris (2015).

 Print Recipe Pin Recipe